cswen17/BoredPrototype/README.md

 changes to Teudu's code base.

 ### Getting Started
+Note: It hopefully only takes about 1 hour to finish these steps.

 Until we upgrade to the latest versions of Ruby and Ruby on Rails, we will use [Docker](https://www.docker.com/whatisdocker) to download and install Ruby on Rails and clone a copy of Teudu's git repo.
 It's